Diploma requirements and granting of equivalency credits

-To obtain an Ontario Secondary School Diploma (O.S.S.D.), a student needs to earn 30 credits including 18 compulsory credits.
+To obtain an Ontario Secondary School Diploma (O.S.S.D.), a student needs to earn 30 credits including 16 or 18 compulsory credits (depending on diploma type).
 A credit is earned by attending 90 hours of instruction and obtaining a mark of at least 50% on work completed in the course.
 PLEASE NOTE: To be successful in subsequent courses or higher education, a mark of 70% is often needed, so students should work toward grades higher than 50%.

 Adults are eligible for equivalency credits which allow them to earn a diploma without completing 30 credit courses.
 Equivalency credits are granted for life experience, work experience, studies completed outside Ontario, training courses, volunteer work, etc. Students can apply to be awarded these credits after completing one Senior English (grade 11 or 12) at Yorkdale.
 A math assessment or a math credit is required as a component of this equivalency evaluation.